privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

-A session pointer and frontend request can be retrieved at the IRMA server by using the [IRMA server library](https://godoc.org/github.com/privacybydesign/irmago/server/irmaserver#Server.StartSession), the [IRMA server REST API](https://irma.app/docs/api-irma-server/#post-session) or using one of the [Yivi backend packages](https://github.com/privacybydesign/irma-backend-packages).
+A session pointer and frontend request can be retrieved at the IRMA server by using the [IRMA server library](https://godoc.org/github.com/privacybydesign/irmago/server/irmaserver#Server.StartSession), the [IRMA server REST API](https://irma.app/docs/api-irma-server/#post-session) or using one of the [IRMA backend packages](https://github.com/privacybydesign/irma-backend-packages).

 The default values for `start` are such that an HTTP GET request is performed on the endpoint `${o.url}/session` (during `yivi-core` state `Loading`).